Phillip M. Church

 WPAC 131B | 305-348-2895 | email@example.com

 Joel Murray is the chair of the Theatre Department at Florida International University.
-Originally from Los Angeles with many northeast ties, Joel received his Ph.D. from Bowling Green State University.
+Originally from Los Angeles with many northeast ties, he received his Ph.D. from Bowling Green State University.
 He has written, directed, and acted in over 200 stage, film, and prime time and daytime television productions–including national commercials.
-He is a member of such professional organizations as the Screen Actors Guild, Actors Equity Association, and the Dramatists Guild.
-Joel has also been a member of numerous theatre groups, such as the MET Theatre with actors such as Ed Harris, James Gammon, Tom Bower, and Holly Hunter; Padua Hills Playwrights with Murray Mednick, John Steppling, Sam Shepard, and many others.
+Joel is a member of such professional organizations as the Screen Actors Guild, Actors Equity Association, and the Dramatists Guild.
+He has also been a member of numerous theatre groups, such as the MET Theatre with actors such as Ed Harris, James Gammon, Tom Bower, and Holly Hunter; Padua Hills Playwrights with Murray Mednick, John Steppling, Sam Shepard, and many others.

-He has won various best actor, instructor, playwright, and director awards, including Los Angeles Drama-Logue Awards and Kennedy Center American College Theatre Festival regional and national recognition.
+Professor Murray has won various best actor, instructor, playwright, and director awards, including Los Angeles Drama-Logue Awards and Kennedy Center American College Theatre Festival regional and national recognition.
 He has received multiple grants and fellowships for his directing and playwriting, as well.
 Joel has presented over 100 papers and workshops on acting, directing, playwriting, and theory and criticism at national and regional conferences, and has published many papers in international, national, and regional journals.
 Further, he has sold and optioned screenplays and published play scripts.
 He is past Chair of the Kennedy Center American College Theatre Festival Region VI National Playwriting Program and served as the National Vice Chair before stepping down to become chair of the Theatre Dance Department at the University of Texas-El Paso, where he also served as head of the acting program.
 He also has worked in various positions for Disney and other film companies, as well.
-Further, he has served as chair for various committees at the Southwest Theatre and Film Association and the Mid-America Theatre Conference.
+Further, Joel has served as chair for various committees at the Southwest Theatre and Film Association and the Mid-America Theatre Conference.

 WPAC 133A | 305-348-2749 | Marina.Pareja@fiu.edu